annahosanna/To-Do/Editor-Configuration/README.md

 Todo: Find packages for yaml linting, json <-> yaml conversion, tab to space conversion, method to set tab length, multiline tabs, sorting, diffing, finding across files and copying find results.
 ```
 ```
 Semanticolor like extension for VSCode: Color Identifiers by Mathew Nespor or Semantic Highlighting by Malcommielle.
+(The logic is fairly simple, but relies on a 3rd party language plugin - for each language - to do the right thing.
+Thus weird things happen such as the document only tokenizing if it is opened directly, rather than as a part of a project.)
-Could not find Minimap modules - something is built in ("editor.minimap.enabled": true) VS DocBlockr
+VS DocBlockr
 ```